ngerakines/ngerakines.me/_posts/2014-05-02-createing-a-chef-cookbook.markdown

 My local cookbook development environment is pretty simple.
 I've got Ruby 1.9.3 installed through RVM as well as the chef, berkshelf, foodcritic, test-kitchen, rspec and chefspec gems.
 I'm also using a somewhat recent version of VirtualBox.

 For this project, chef and berkshelf are required for general cookbook development and testing.
 Foodcritic is used as a sanity checking tool to make sure my cookbooks don't contain anything that is too far from the generally accepted development patterns used by the community.
-For unit testing I'll be using chefspec and for integration testing I'll be using test-kitchen and serverspec to create test suites that can be executed against different OS configurations.
+For unit testing I'll be using chefspec.
+For integration testing I'll be using test-kitchen and serverspec to create test suites that can be executed against different OS configurations.

-# Step 2: Creating the cookbook
+## Step 2: Creating the cookbook

 With the development environment configured and ready, I started by creating a new cookbook using berkshelf: